A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 16
+Partecipatin in AoC while you have a flight to take, it is not a good idea, especially if you haven't sleep enoguh (and by enough I mean "at all") :D That said today's problem was insanely FUN to solve!
+I had clear from the start what my algorithm should have looked like, and it has been very straightforward to implement it.
+Also it works flawlessly at the first attempt on both inputs for both parts, and this is something that does not happen very often, but is VERY rewarding.
+The experience I have accumulated playing AoC so far helped me in the thinking process, I saw some progress at least.
+Terrific! :)

 # Day 15
 Today's problem was both a relief and also a very fun to solve!
 Beside some indexes gymnastics no major hurdles to get to the solution.
 Super!